tf129/PyRush/README.md

 ### What happens when you get killed ? 💀
 When you are killed, you have to wait 3 seconds before you respawn in the map.
 You have unlimited respawn.
 ### What happens when you kill an ennemy agent ? 💥🔫
-When you kill an ennemy, you have a 35% chance of dropping a PowerUp.
+When you kill an ennemy agent in your team zone, you have a 35% chance of dropping a PowerUp.
 ### List of PowerUp ⭐
 Illimited ammo during 3sec
 Sniper mode (one shot but you have a 3sec cooldown between 2 shots)